 There are so many different types of wine out there, from bubbly to red, white, rosé, and more.
-While some tastes are universal, others are more specific to location, time of day, and variety of grapes.
+While some wine tastes are universal, others are more specific to location, time of day, and variety of grapes.

-In fact, with a little preparation and common sense, you can enjoy this crisp and refreshing beverage on almost any occasion when you drink wine.
+In fact, with a little preparation and common sense, you can enjoy this crisp and refreshing beverage on almost any occasion when you drink

 What is White Wine

 White wine is made from white wine grape varieties as well as from red wine varietals.
 They are known as the blanc de noirs – white of black – wines.
-Red wine grapes which are often used for blanc de noirs wines include Pinot Noir, Merlot, and Cabernet Sauvignon.
+Red wine grapes which are often used for blanc de noirs white wines tend to include Pinot Noir, Merlot, and Cabernet Sauvignon.
 These are well known among red wine lovers.

 White wine grapes include Riesling, Chenin Blanc, and Sauvignon Blanc.
 White wine is made when the grapes are fermented and then only partially pressed to release the natural sugars in the grape.